sameer-j/interactiveMapDemo/README.md

 # Interactive Map demo
 This is sample app to demonstrate the plotting of various points on the Map and filter specific informations via charts.
-Data converted and stored in normalised format to provide filtering efficiently.
+Data converted and stored in normalised format to provide filtering efficiently on the front end side.
 The [demo](https://rinkuk1993.github.io/interactiveMapDemo/) app works for a specific CSV file format to get meaningful information of rides.